jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 </div>
 <br>

-To eliminate the gaps and ensure a tight connection we will crimp the snap-fastener closed.
-Gather your installation tool and hammer.\
+To close these gaps and create a secure electrical connection, we'll now properly crimp the snap-fastener.
+Gather your snap-fastener installation tool and hammer.

-\
-Find a corner of a hard flat surface.
-A corner is needed because it will provide support beneath the snap-fastener without potentially damaging the electronic case lid's side tabs.
+Find a sturdy corner of a hard, flat surface for this step.
+Using a corner is important as it provides targeted support directly under the snap-fastener while keeping the electronic case lid's side tabs free from pressure that could damage them.

 <br>
 <div align="center">